|The 4th World Congress on Controversies in Pediatrics (CoPedia)

-The 4th World Congress on Controversies in Pediatrics (CoPedia) will take place March 30 – April 1, 2017 in Amsterdam, The Netherlands has been submitted for accreditation by the European Accreditation Council for Continuing Medical Education (EACCME) to provide CME activity for medical specialists.
+The 4th World Congress on Controversies in Pediatrics (CoPedia) has been accredited by the European Accreditation Council for Continuing Medical Education (EACCME) to provide CME activity for medical specialists.

 The EACCME is an institution of the European Union of Medical Specialists (UEMS): www.uems.net

 Each medical specialist should claim only those hours of credit that he/she actually spent in the educational activity.
 The EACCME credit system is based on 1 ECMEC per hour with a maximum of 3 ECMECs for half a day and 6 ECMECs for a full-day event.

 The CME/CPD certificate will be available after completing the online evaluation and credit claiming procedure which will be online after the congress.
 The process takes about 5 weeks.
 We thank you for your feedback as it is an important part of CME/CPD accreditation and helps improve future educational offerings.

 The program for 4th World Congress on Controversies in Pediatrics (CoPedia) will take place March 30 – April 1, 2017 in Amsterdam, The Netherlands, will be submitted for CME accreditation from the Italian Ministry of Health.